-XXXIII.
+XXXII.
 SAFECOM

 Recipients receiving federal financial assistance awards made under programs that provide emergency communication equipment and its related activities must comply with the SAFECOM Guidance for Emergency Communication Grants, including provisions on technical standards that ensure and enhance interoperable communications.
+The SAFECOM Guidance is updated annually and can be found at Funding and Sustainment CISA.

-XXXIV.
+XXXIII.
 Terrorist Financing

 Recipients must comply with E.O.
-13224 and U.S. laws that prohibit transactions with, and the provisions of resources and support to, individuals and organizations associated with terrorism.
-Recipients are legally responsible to ensure compliance with the Order and laws.
+13224 and applicable statutory prohibitions on transactions with, and the provisions of resources and support to, individuals and organizations associated with terrorism.
+Recipients are legally responsible for ensuring compliance with the E.O. and laws.

-XXXV.
+XXXIV.
 Trafficking Victims Protection Act of 2000 (TVPA)